 Many cocaine users have been through similar struggles.
 Without warning, the drug takes over their lives.
 Even though they see their relationships, finances, and health deteriorate, the need for that “high” is too compelling to ignore.
 In fact, while people see their lives slowly unwinding, they rather escape in cocaine use than face the challenges to get their lives back together.

 This is because addiction is a mental disorder.
 While some people don’t realize this, addiction is a mental illness just like depression, anxiety, and even schizophrenia.
-By getting help from experienced professionals, addiction can be managed so a person can get his or her life back.
+Addiction can be managed and a sober life can be reclaimed.

 A cocaine help hotline may be the first step in accessing the knowledge and resources you need to finally stop using this powerful drug.